xrstf/rudi/docs/coalescing.md

 * **string**: works as expected; floats have their trailing zeros trimmed (`3.12000` becomes `"3.12"`). `true` becomes `"true"` and `false` becomes `"false"`. `null` becomes an empty string.
-* **vector**: `null` turns into an empty vector and objects can only be converted to an empty vector if they are empty, otherwise an error is retuned.
+* **vector**: `null` turns into an empty vector and objects can only be converted to an empty vector if they are empty, otherwise an error is returned.
-* **object**: `null` turns into an empty object and vectors can only be converted to an empty object if they are empty, otherwise an error is retuned.
+* **object**: `null` turns into an empty object and vectors can only be converted to an empty object if they are empty, otherwise an error is returned.

 ## Conversion Functions